 - The Act provided that the Act of 1935 would be in function of governance in both dominions until the new constitution was framed.
-However, the Dominion were authorized to make modifications in the Act.
+However, the Dominions were authorized to make modifications to the Act.

 - By this act, the title of Emperor of India from the royal tiles of King of England was dropped.

-- By this Act, the appointment of civil servants and reservation of posts by the secretary of state of India was discontinued, however, it was provided that the members of civil services appointed before 15th august 1947, would continue all the benefits that they were entitled to.
+By the Indian Independence Act of 1947, the appointment of civil servants and reservation of posts by the secretary of state of India was discontinued, however, it was provided that the members of civil services appointed before 15th august 1947, would continue all the benefits that they were entitled to.

 Implementation of the Act